awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

     The default is `master`\.

     `"branch"` is required only if your SSM document is stored in a branch other than `master`\.
+For example:

     ```
-    "getOptions": "branch:refs/head/main",
+    "getOptions": "branch:refs/head/main"
     ```
   + commitID:*commitID*